 This means that you can carefully diversify your portfolio through investment across various asset classes, all from the single simple structure of your portfolio bond.

 A portfolio bond can make a fantastic addition to a trust when it comes to asset protection and tax reduction purposes.
 And the inclusion of a life insurance policy into the structure means that your family can be afforded a decent level of financial protection in the event of your death.

 An offshore portfolio bond is a structure that combines an insurance contract and a bank account to create a holding vehicle for various types of investments and is set in an offshore jurisdiction.

-Offshore portfolio bonds are usually single premium investment vehicle with the ability to add additional premiums or to make withdrawals on an ad hoc basis too.
+Offshore portfolio bonds are usually single premium investment vehicles with the ability to add additional premiums or to make withdrawals on an ad hoc basis too.
 Withdrawals can also be set up on a regular basis too, making them ideal for pension planning.

-The most popular jurisdictions for offshore bonds are Mauritius, Channel Islands and the Isle of Man.
+The most popular jurisdictions for offshore bonds are Mauritius, Channel Islands, and the Isle of Man.

 Since offshore portfolio bonds are based and managed outside of the UK, they are subject to different tax regulations compared to onshore bonds.
 There might be different bonds suitable for different types of investors, but what most of them have in common is that they aim to produce long term capital growth.

 In short, offshore portfolio bonds provide a wrapper that offers investment and tax benefits not generally available to people who are currently living in or are a tax citizen in their home country, at the time of opening the account.

 Since offshore bonds can have many tax advantages, they are most commonly used if you’re an expat or an international investor.